vimode/add-to-calendar/README.md

+_This is an extension I created just to understand the structure of browser extensions on Firefox as well as Chromium based browsers_

 # Add to Calendar

 Adds a new contextMenu item which lets you add the highlighted text from any webpage to google calendar.